kweino/taps_rqa/README.md

 # taps_rqa
- Transforms audio files of tempo taps into tables of inter-onset intervals.
-Can perform RQA/CRQA analyses and plot results.
+ taps.py transforms audio files of tempo taps into CSV files of inter-onset intervals (IOIs).

+ rqa_plot.py performs RQA analyses on the IOIs from audio files and plots the results.

 # Using taps.py
  From the root directory: